Careers Leader Contact Details: Anna Drury from Herts County Council, Services for Children & Young People (LDD Team)

 Review Date: January 2021

 Once learners enter the Sixth Form they have opportunities for work experience in the community.
-Classes visit Church Farm on alternate weeks and learners work in St. Elizabeth’s charity shops in the community as well as a local café in Bishop’s Stortford.
-Learners in the Sixth form also receive visits from Youth Connexions Hertfordshire, which involve group and individual sessions to discuss future pathways.
+Classes visit Church Farm on alternate weeks and learners work in St Elizabeth’s charity shops in the community as well as a local café in Bishop’s Stortford.
+Learners in the Sixth form also receive visits from Hertfordshire County Council (Services for Children & Young People), which involve group and individual sessions to discuss future pathways.
 Learners follow City and Guilds “Skills for Working Life” and “Personal Progress” accreditation courses which, combined with their work experience, gives them a real insight into work and career opportunities.
 This qualification can be developed should learners choose to attend St. Elizabeth’s College, as the qualification progresses from Award, to Certificate and to Diploma.
 Progress and future pathways are discussed at Annual Reviews, Parent Consultations and Transition Meetings.
 Parents are, of course, able to contact and discuss their son or daughter’s progress or future at any time during the academic year.

-When learners move on from St. Elizabeth’s we continue to monitor and evaluate their pathways.
-Our Admissions Officer tracks the destination of learners for up to 3 years after transitioning from St. Elizabeth’s School.
+When learners move on from St Elizabeth’s we continue to monitor and evaluate their pathways.
+Our School Office tracks the destination of learners for up to 3 years after transitioning from St Elizabeth’s School.